Updated 22 September 2020

 All the documents in the Policies and Procedures pages have been improved and pass the Adobe Acrobat Pro DC Accessibility Checker.

-We continually review the accessibility of our website using the automated tool, Siteimprove.
-This statement will be reviewed every 3 months to reflect the discovery/resolution of any accessibility issues.
+We continually review the accessibility of our website using the web governance platform, Siteimprove, for an automated accessibility review.
+This statement will be reviewed regularly to reflect the discovery/resolution of any accessibility issues.
 Currently, the following are being addressed may cause minor issue with some aspects accessibility:

 Pages with left hand navigation have no visual indicator when keyboard users have tabbed to them - see technical section for suggested solutions.